Partron1/realtime-analytics-pipeline/README.md

 For this project I did not have a real-time streaming data from any IoT sensor so I used a local file as a streaming source **(batch-to-stream trick)**

-I wrote a python script to read the file line by line and publish each row into Pub/Sub (with a delay e.g., 1 sec per row).
+Python script to read the file line by line and publish each row into Pub/Sub (with a delay e.g., 1 sec per row).
 These mimics streaming, even though the source is a static file.

 **Enabling APIs (Project Selector)**